home-assistant/devices/README.md

 # Device collection

+_This is experimental and may change at any time._

 Each device is stored in: `devices/<integration>/<device manufacturer>/<device model>/`

 The integration, manufacturer and model are the data reported in Home Assistant.